 Only certain chemotherapy drugs are effective in treating pleural mesothelioma and lung cancer, and even then, the dose will depend on which cancer a patient has and the stage of the tumor.

 Cisplatin and pemetrexed are the most common chemotherapeutic agents used for pleural mesothelioma, while docetaxel, vinorelbine and paclitaxel are common for treating lung cancer.
 Chemotherapy drugs used for both cancers include cisplatin, carboplatin, pemetrexed and gemcitabine.

 Radiation therapy is difficult to administer to either cancer because of the proximity of the lungs to vital organs such as the heart and spinal cord.
 When administered alone, radiation aims to ease pain in pleural mesothelioma and lung cancer patients, but it cannot cure these cancers.

 When combined with other treatments, especially following aggressive surgery, radiation therapy can reduce local tumor recurrence in pleural mesothelioma and lung cancer.
-For pleural mesothelioma patients, radiation has also been used along tracts created by biopsies, chest tubes and surgical incisions to prevent tumor seeding, or local metastasis along the incision.
+For pleural mesothelioma patients, radiation has also been used along surgical incisions to prevent tumor seeding, which is local metastasis along the incision.
 Tumor seeding is rare in lung cancer.